-User's Logo
+■ User's Logo

-Create a custom startup screen, as described on page 54.
+Create a custom startup screen, as described on page 75.

-■ Projection
+Projection

-Select Front (to project from the front of a screen), Front/Ceiling (when the projector is mounted upside-down from the ceiling), Rear (to project from behind onto a transparent screen), or Rear/Ceiling (to project from behind when the projector is mounted upside-down from the ceiling).
+Select Front (to project onto the front of a screen), Front/Ceiling (when the projector is mounted upside-down from the ceiling), Rear (to project from behind onto a transparent screen), or Rear/Ceiling (to project from behind onto a transparent screen when the projector is mounted upside-down from the ceiling).